blazingdrummer/BakedModpack/README.md

 - [ ] Greg got `ArtificerExtended` Temperature Drop unlock while hosting but not playing Artificer (I was)
   - unsure if this unlock normally requires you to be playing the character
-  - also double-check that this issue isn't noted on the Thunderstore page yet; seem to maybe recall something about it
-- Duck's mods don't support item discovery; could ask him to add it, or write a mod myself to add it to the profile
+  - also double-check that this issue isn't noted on the Thunderstore page yet; seem to maybe recall something about it ~~- Duck's mods don't support item discovery; could ask him to add it, or write a mod myself to add it to the profile~~
+  - it seems like item discovery might not trigger when spawning items directly to inventory
+- using Guillotine (equip) on a boss prevents the teleport charge skip and does not drop a boss item

 # Custom To-Do
 - while `ScalingBloodShrines` is good, blood shrines pose little actual risk to veteran players